 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Barnum has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Barnum has few renters and college students.
 But the biggest reason it is quieter in Barnum than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Barnum may be for you.

-Barnum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Barnum does not have a public transit system used by locals to get to and from work.

-The citizens of Barnum have a very low rate of college education: just 6.21% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Barnum has a very low overall level of education: only 6.21% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Barnum in 2022 was $26,243, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,972 for a family of four.